Quick Comparison: Dyson V9 vs V15 Detect

 That’s why this comparison isn’t based on manufacturer claims or quick first impressions.

-I spent hours testing the Dyson V9 and V15 Detect side-by-side using controlled, repeatable tests — measuring airflow, suction, runtime, noise, filtration performance, and real debris pickup across multiple surfaces.
-Each vacuum was pushed beyond “normal use” to expose strengths, weaknesses, and trade-offs that only show up after extended hands-on testing.
+I spent hours testing the Dyson V9 and V15 Detect side by side using controlled, repeatable tests, measuring airflow, suction, runtime, noise, filtration performance, and real debris pickup across multiple surfaces.
+Each vacuum was pushed beyond “normal use” to reveal strengths, weaknesses, and trade-offs that only emerge after extended hands-on testing.

 The result is not a generic comparison — it’s a breakdown built from real data, real messes, and real performance differences you’ll actually notice in your home.